Agrivoltaics: Terminology

+The term agrivoltaic was coined by Dupraz et al in 2011.
+The concept has also been called "agrophotovoltaics" in one German report, and a term translating as "solar sharing" has been used in Japanese.

-In Europe and Asia, where the concept was pioneered, the term agrivoltaics is applied to dedicated dual-use technology, generally a system of mounts or cables to raise the solar array some five metres above the ground in order to allow access by farm machinery, or solar paneling on the roofs of greenhouses.
+In Europe and Asia, where the concept was pioneered, the term agrivoltaics is applied to technology designed for dual use.
+This can involve solar panels above crops – often featuring a system of mounts or cables to raise the height of the solar array in order to allow access by farm machinery – or solar paneling on the roofs of greenhouses.

-The concept was called "agrophotovoltaics" in a German report, and a term translating as "solar sharing" has been used in Japanese.

 By 2019, some authors had begun using the term agrivoltaics to include any agricultural activity among solar arrays, including conventional solar arrays not originally intended for dual use.
-As an example, sheep can be grazed among conventional solar arrays without modification.
+For example, sheep can be grazed among conventional solar arrays without modification.
 Likewise, some apply the term to solar panels on the roofs of barns or livestock sheds.

-Agrisolar co-location is integration and co-management of solar and agricultural production.'
+Agrisolar co-location is the integration and co-management of solar and agricultural production.'
 Agrisolar thus includes agrivoltaics, as well as adjacent co-location—where solar is installed within and adjacent to agriculture to enhance economic resilience, offset operational costs, and save irrigation water.

 Ecovoltaics involves solar installations intended to co-prioritize energy production and ecosystem services.

 Floating solar (floatovoltaics) and solar canals involve placing solar on existing bodies of water or water infrastructure.
 These systems can reduce evaporation losses and increase panel efficiency through evaporative cooling.

+Planting trees in association with solar panels has been termed silvovoltaics.